howprice/specnext-invaders/CSpect/_readme.txt

 Plugin.dll
 ReadMe.txt

-Then download the DeZogPlugin.dll from https://github.com/maziac/DeZogPlugin (https://github.com/maziac/DeZogPlugin/releases) and place it here too
+If you wish to debug using the DeZog Visual Studio Code plugin then download the DeZogPlugin.dll from https://github.com/maziac/DeZogPlugin (https://github.com/maziac/DeZogPlugin/releases) and place it here too

 Ensure you download a version of the DeZogPlugin that is compatible with the version of CSpect you are using.